Insects and Spiders

 Spiders

-Spiders are generalist predators.
+Spiders (in the Order Araneae) are generalist predators.
 They play an important role in the food web by stabilizing insect populations and providing an important food source for birds, amphibians, and other small vertebrates.
 Spiders are very sensitive to small changes in environmental variables and habitat structure.
 Therefore, spiders are good ecological indicators of contaminants, disturbance, vegetation complexity, and the diversity of other taxa.
 The Ohio Spider Survey reports that more than 580 spider species have been recorded in Ohio.
 Several hundred species may reside in the park.
-To learn more about the role that spiders play in the park, a preliminary spider inventory in major park habitats was initiated in 1999.

 Butterflies